 WHAT TO EXPECT AT THE BENT PALM TREE IN SIARGAO

-The river beneath the bent palm tree in Siargao is around 2 meters deep so it’s safe enough to swing and jump without having to worry about hitting the bottom.
-A group of local kids were showing off their backflips and excited to play with us on the palm tree rope swing in Siargao, which is their everyday playground.
+During our visit, a group of local kids were showing off their backflips and were overly excited to play with us on the palm tree rope swing in Siargao, which is their everyday playground.

 #5 SIARGAO ISLAND HOPPING TOUR

-A Siargao Island Hopping tour is a must-do activity on this Siargao Travel Guide.
-Spend the day island hopping between 3 tropical islands known as Naked Island, Daku Island and Guyam Island, just off the coast from the main tourist hub of General Luna in Siargao.
+The next thing you will want to add to your itinerary in Siargao is a Siargao Island Hopping tour.
+Spend the day island hopping between three tropical islands known as Naked Island, Daku Island and Guyam Island, just a short boat trip off the coast of General Luna in Siargao.

 WHERE TO BOOK A SIARGAO ISLAND HOPPING TOUR

 I personally booked my Siargao Island Hopping Tour online in advance with Klook.

 This particular tour is the most top-rated Siargao Island Hopping Tour with great reviews and hundreds of bookings.

 The tour includes a full day of island hopping on an outrigger boat between Daku Island, Guyam Island and Naked Island.
 All this for less than $30 USD.

 The first stop of the day on the Siargao island hopping tour is Naked Island.
 The name of this island gives it away, being nothing more than just a tiny naked sandbar in the middle of the ocean with no trees and no other signs of life.